 Some schools are finding that some parents have reservations about their child becoming involved in activities concerning other cultures.
 If this is the case for you, the Open Centre has created a leaflet with a step by step guide on how to help you with situations such as this.
-Please email Sam Mitchell, Manager, on email@example.com for this support guide.
+Please email Sam Hussain, Manager, on firstname.lastname@example.org for this support guide.

 For any additional information you require, we recommend you view our FAQ page first or alternatively contact us on email@example.com or call 01332 360737.